Bound by Corruption by BelovedStranger

 Only when Sesshomaru responded did she realize she’d had the thought so strong, she’d projected it to him.

 “Heat.
 Desire.”
 His voice was a sinful rasp, rough and deep.
 It sent shivers down her spine.
 Holding her as tight as he was, he felt her response.
 “You want me.
-You can’t deny it, aijin.
-And I—” a rough exhalation, “—want you.
+You can’t deny it.
+And I—” A rough exhalation. “—want you.
 Here.
 Now.”

 He tried to kiss her again, but she averted her face.
-Her rejection did not dissuade him as his hot lips trailed liquid fire down her neck.
-His mouth opened, licking her, nipping at her jaw.
+Undeterred, his hot lips trailed liquid fire down her neck.

 “You lie.”
-Sharp teeth bit at the lobe of her ear, earning him another gasp of delight.
+Sharp fangs bit at the lobe of her ear, earning him another gasp.
+Of pain.
+Of delight.
 “I can scent your need.
 Let me ease you.”

 She wasn’t completely sure what he meant by that, but she understood enough.
 Kagome jerking her head side-to-side and shoved against his face.
-“Stop this at once!
-I am not doing this with you!”
+“Stop!
+I am not doing…this with you!”

 “Aijin—”